 Many conditions that cause pelvic pain, such as endometriosis, interstitial cystitis and pelvic congestion syndrome have also been connected to infertility.
 The combined care of fertility specialists and physiotherapists has led to increasingly successful outcomes.
-The WOMB’s pelvic health physiotherapists use a combination of evidence-based manual therapies, neuro-modulation techniques and exercise prescription for optimizing the health of your pelvic region so that your body is more receptive to conception.
+The WOMB’s pelvic health physiotherapists use a combination of evidence-based manual therapies, neuro-modulation techniques and exercise prescription to optimize your pelvic region’s health so that your body is more receptive to conception.

 Pregnancy and Birth

 Pelvic girdle pain is very common during pregnancy and is characterized by pain in the pelvic region that is worse when you are changing positions – such as rolling over in bed.
 In addition to treating this problem, The WOMB’s physiotherapists will help you prepare for birth by teaching you about the pushing stage, and your function post-birth.
 Research studies confirm that women who learn how to properly train their pelvic floors during pregnancy have shorter, less painful labors, less soft tissue damage and faster recoveries.

 The pelvic floor muscles are like any other skeletal muscle in the body and they need to be restored after childbirth – whether vaginally or by caesarean.
 Through specialization in pelvic floor rehabilitation, The WOMB’s pelvic health physiotherapists ensure that any bladder issues (“leaking with laughing”), connective tissue separation of your abdomen (“mummy tummy” or diastasis recti) and/or any lingering causes of pelvic or back pain, are all corrected for optimal physical function.